Corporate & employee volunteering

 Platform & software support

-Digital tools play a critical role in scaling and managing volunteering efficiently.
-Here are some of the most common types of support tools and platforms:
+Digital tools can play an important role in scaling and managing volunteering efficiently.

 Building internal engagement